tharumbun/cambopedia/src/content/posts/khmer-food.md

 date: 2025-06-22
 categories:
   - "lifestyle-shopping"
-series: ["Cambodian food culture", "Part Number"]
+series: ["Cambodian food culture", "Part one"]
 ---

 When in Cambodia, you're in for a rich culinary experience.
 Khmer food (Cambodian cuisine) is flavorful, fresh, and often less spicy than neighboring Thai food.
 Here are must-try Khmer meals: